enio-ireland/enio/README.md

 ## Development server

-Run `npm run server` followed by the name of your application for a dev server.
+Run `npm run serve` followed by the name of your application for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ---